Search Ask the Dietitian

 I'm am looking for software that will allow me to enter in a recipe with weights, ingredients and serving size then calculate the nutritional breakdown (protein, fat, carbs, sodium and sugar) along with calories.
 Is there such software?

 There are several nutrition websites that provide nutrient analysis of recipes.
-The best source of food nutrient data is the USDA Nutrient Database.
-I would recommend Food Processor, software used by dietitians, to analyze recipes.
+I would recommend Food Processor, software used by dietitians, to analyze recipes tho it is rather expensive at around $600.

-The human body runs on food that yields energy (fuel) as calories that internal organs and muscles need to function.
-Only fat, alcohol, carbohydrate and protein produce energy the body can use.
+The human body runs on food that yields calories as fuel that internal organs and muscles need to function.
+Only fat, alcohol, carbohydrate and protein produce energy the body can use as fuel.

-Instead of preparing a food chart, why not use a nutrition analysis software program to do the analysis for you?
-Read below.
+Instead of preparing a food chart, why not use a nutrition analysis software website to do the analysis for you like My Food Record which I launched in 2015?

 There are websites that will analyze your food intake / recipes and there are software programs that you can install on your Windows computer.
-I can only recommend one professional software program as I know dietitians were involved in the development of the software and nutrient databases.
-Read below.
+I can recommend My Food Record website which I launched in 2015.
+It has all the latest food and exercise data as well as scientiic formulas to calculate your analysis.

 I was trying very hard to find out the calories content in Moon cakes, a traditional Chinese recipe made for celebration during moon cakes festival.